mocaOS/codex-explorer/README.md

 npm run dev
 ```

+**Performance Note**: On first load, the page becomes interactive in ~400ms, then loads all 10,000 tokens in the background (~2-3 seconds).
+After initial load, all filtering/sorting happens instantly with zero API calls.

 ### Production Build

 This application uses **Nuxt 3 with Server-Side Rendering (SSR)** for optimal performance and SEO.